CMSgov/bcda-static-site/_pages/api-documentation.md

 Request information about previous job requests, including the job ID, creation time, completion time, and original job request.

 If you can’t remember the job ID after starting a job, use this endpoint to retrieve the ID.
-Each entry in the resource bundle is in the [FHIR Task](https://www.hl7.org/fhir/task.html) format.
+Each entry in the resource bundle is in the <a href="https://www.hl7.org/fhir/task.html" target="_blank" rel="noopener noreferrer">FHIR Task</a> format.

 ### /Attribution